fluxio/flux-sdk-js/docs/tutorial/Chapter-5.md

 &nbsp;

-In previous chapters we’ve focused on reading data from Flux, which gets you pretty far because a lot of design work is authored using tools that already connect to Flux.
+In previous chapters we've focused on reading data from Flux, which gets you pretty far because a lot of design work is authored using tools that already connect to Flux.
 Chapter 4 covered the common types of JSON primitives that are used among Flux-enabled apps.
-In this chapter, we’ll look at how you can write your own data to Flux for other apps to consume.
+In this chapter, we'll look at how you can write your own data to Flux for other apps to consume.

 ## <a id="writing-values-to-a-cell"></a> Writing Values to a Cell

-We’re going to add a new section to the app that allows your user to write values to a cell by adjusting a number slider.
+We're going to add a new section to the app that allows your user to write values to a cell by adjusting a number slider.
 Insert the following snippet into index.html after the left column div, which creates a new range slider (with the help of jQuery) and list to select a cell that will be written to:

 ```html
 <!-- right column -->